h4rvey-g/ob-Notes/USMLE/Renal/Immunofluorescence.md

 - Is characterised by deposition of dark, ribbon like electron dense material in the central layer of (Lamina Densa) of glomerular basement membrane![[Pasted image 20230825153751.png]]
 - Immunofluorescence – C3 deposition on both sides of the basement membrane in irregular granular or linear pattern
 - C3 can also be identified in mesangium in the ring shaped aggregates
+# IgA nephropathy
+Note that the pattern is that of mesangial deposition in the glomerulus.![[Pasted image 20230826155137.png]]